wundergraph/wundergraph/docs-website/src/pages/docs/guides/testing.md

 import { describe, expect, test } from '@jest/globals'
 ```

-You can create as many `Server` instances as you like, they will run in parallel without interfering
+We recommended creating as little `Server` instances as possible and sharing them between
-with each other, but to make your tests as fast as possible we recommend creating a single instance
+multiple tests.
+These minimizes the number of times the server starts and stops, making your tests
-per file.
+faster.

 ```typescript
 const wg = new Server({ createClient })